Gahanna Water, Sewer & Refuse Department

 Household Hazardous Waste

-Hazardous, corrosive, toxic or ignitable wastes, including medical and hospital wastes, liquids, and sludge, cannot be accepted by landfills due to Federal and EPA regulations and are excluded from collection.
-For more information on how to properly dispose of vehicle fluids and other forms of household hazardous waste, as well as, for the collection sites, dates and times please visit the Solid Waste Authority of Central Ohio's website by clicking here.
+Hazardous, corrosive, toxic or ignitable wastes (including medical and hospital wastes, liquids, and sludge) cannot be accepted by landfills due to Federal and EPA regulations and are excluded from collection.
+For more information on how to properly dispose of household hazardous waste (batteries, fluorescent light bulbs, paint, tires, vehicle fluids, etc) please visit the Solid Waste Authority of Central Ohio's (SWACO) website by clicking here or calling 614-871-5100.